tldr-pages/tldr/pages/common/tye.md

 > Developer tool that makes developing, testing, and deploying microservices and distributed applications easier.
 > More information: <https://github.com/dotnet/tye>.

-- Scaffolds a tye.yaml file representing the application:
+- Scaffold a `tye.yaml` file representing the application:

 `tye init`